TITLE 17: CONSERVATION

 Section 675.40 CWD Deer Hunting Rules

-a) Persons using unfilled permits from the previous firearm, muzzleloader, youth or archery deer season (see Section 675.20(a)) may only take deer appropriate for that permit type (either-sex or antlerless-only).
+a) Persons using unfilled permits from the previous firearm, muzzleloader or youth deer season (see Section 675.20(a)) may only take deer appropriate for that permit type (either-sex or antlerless-only).

 b) An either-sex permit holder is allowed to take a deer with or without antlers, and an antlerless-only permit holder is allowed to take only a deer without antlers or a deer having antlers less than 3 inches long.